Sure Dividend

 Growth Prospects

-Lowe’s has kept its store base fairly constant in recent years, as it appears the company is happy with the footprint it possesses at the moment.
+Lowe’s has kept its store base fairly constant in recent years, as it appears the company is happy with its current footprint.
 The number of markets Lowe’s can enter is somewhat limited by the massive size of the stores it operates, as small markets generally cannot support a Lowe’s store.
 However, despite this lack of footprint growth, Lowe’s has plenty of runway for additional earnings expansion.

 One way Lowe’s expands its earnings is through strong comparable sales.
 The company has managed to produce positive same-store sales growth each year for the past decade.

-Lowe’s has been able to grow through a variety of economic situations and changes in consumer spending habits, and we think that will continue.
+Lowe’s has grown through various economic situations and changes in consumer spending habits, and we think that will continue.
 That said, the potential for sales declines exists for short periods during recessions.

 The second growth driver for Lowe’s is margin expansion.
 Gross margins tend not to move much in the home improvement business, and Lowe’s is no exception.
 However, it has seen SG&A costs leveraged down over time as revenue has risen, and so long as comparable sales are rising, this should continue to be a tailwind.

-Combined, these factors should see Lowe’s grow earnings-per-share by 8% annually over the next five years.
+These factors should see Lowe’s annual earnings-per-share grow by 7.3% over the next five years.

 Competitive Advantages and Recession Performance

-Lowe’s main competitive advantage is one it shares with Home Depot; size and scale that affords it superior buying power over smaller rivals.
+Lowe’s main competitive advantage is one it shares with Home Depot: its size and scale afford it superior buying power over smaller rivals.
 Lowe’s and Home Depot operate a near-duopoly in the US, and thus, Lowe’s is competitively positioned by virtue of its scale.

-Apart from that, Lowe’s has focused its energy in recent years on building out a customer base that is more durable and less cyclical.
-Pro customers are about one-quarter of revenue, and Lowe’s has gone after those customers aggressively to try and take share from Home Depot.
+Apart from that, Lowe’s has focused its energy in recent years on building a more durable and less cyclical customer base.
+Pro customers account for about one-quarter of revenue, and Lowe’s has aggressively pursued those customers to try to take share from Home Depot.

 Pro customers tend to spend heavily throughout the year as they complete customer jobs and are, therefore, quite lucrative.
 Lowe’s continues to build digital tools and pro-only shopping experiences to lure this customer away from its main rival.

 Lowe’s tends to be somewhat cyclical, given recessions generally result in lower discretionary spending and lower rates of construction.
-This recession is actually proving to be a boon for Lowe’s as consumers are spending more time in their homes than ever and, therefore, are spending to improve them.
+This recession is proving to be a boom for Lowe’s as consumers spend more time in their homes than ever and, therefore, are spending to improve them.

-We see the next recession as having the ability to be harsher to Lowe’s if it is accompanied by a slowdown in housing and commercial construction since those are huge drivers of revenue for Lowe’s.
+We see the next recession as potentially harsher on Lowe’s if it is accompanied by a slowdown in housing and commercial construction, which are huge drivers of revenue for Lowe’s.

 Valuation and Expected Returns

-We see Lowe’s producing $13.40 in earnings-per-share this year, so at the current price, Lowe’s stock trades for 17.2 times earnings.
-That is modestly lower than our estimate of fair value, which stands at 18.5 times.
-We, therefore, see a 1.4% tailwind from the valuation annually for the next five years.
+We see Lowe’s producing $11.80 in earnings-per-share this year, so at the current price, Lowe’s stock trades for 23 times earnings.
+That is higher than our estimate of fair value, which stands at 19.5 times.
+We, therefore, see a 2% headwind from the valuation annually for the next five years.

-The dividend yield stands at 1.9%, standing at the upper echelon of the range it has consistently occupied in recent years.
-This is attributable to the substantial share price decline suffered last year combined with the company’s consistent dividend increases.
+The dividend yield is 1.7%, which is in the mid-range it has consistently occupied in recent years.
+This is attributable to the substantial share price incline.

-The yield, combined with 8% estimated earnings-per-share growth and a tailwind from the valuation, should produce annual returns of around 11.3% over the next five years.
+The yield, combined with 7.3% estimated earnings-per-share growth and a headwind from the valuation, should produce annual returns of around 7% over the next five years.

 Final Thoughts

 Lowe’s has an impressive track record of increasing its dividend each year, regardless of the state of the broader economy.
-Home improvement retail has continued to benefit from a strong housing market, although, with interest rates spiking to decade-highs, that tailwind has cooled of late.
+Home improvement retail has continued to benefit from a strong housing market, although that tailwind has cooled recently, with interest rates spiking to decade-highs.
 Still, we see the company’s growth outlook as robust, powered in no small part by its huge share repurchase program, while the valuation appears fair.

 Lowe’s is not the cheapest stock around, but it is not unusual for the best businesses to command a higher valuation multiple.
-We see Lowe’s as a buy today for its world-class dividend history, low valuation, and 8% earnings growth projection.
+We see Lowe’s as a hold today for its world-class dividend history, higher valuation, and 7.3% earnings growth projection.

 Additional Reading